microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 - Look at what routes are learned and advertised by the Vnet Gateway.
 - Look at the routes that are learned and advertised to the NVA by Azure Route Server.
 One of the articles above has some useful commands for this.
 - Look at what gets programmed into the effective routes on the Nics.

+> [!IMPORTANT]
-- Take a moment to think about how to influence traffic through the NVA using BGP advertisements.
+>Take a moment to think about how to influence traffic through the NVA using BGP advertisements.
 There's several ways to do it!!!!.
 Think in terms of supernets or default routes.
+>Also think about the consequences of each method carefully.
+Take a look the Cisco CSR config file for both options to gain more insight about pros and cons of each method.